-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.
+- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.

 The Company enters into financial instruments to finance its operations in the normal course of business.
 The fair values of cash, receivables and accounts payable and accrued liabilities approximate their carrying values due to the short-term maturity of these instruments.

-Cash is measured using level 1 inputs.
+Cash is carried at fair value using a level 1 fair value measurement